Doo Kyung-min: Professional career

-DB Promy (2013–2021)
+Wonju DB Promy (2013–2021)

 Doo was drafted third overall in the 2013 KBL rookie draft by Wonju Dongbu Promy.
 The first two picks were his Kyung Hee teammates Kim Jong-kyu and Kim Min-goo, marking a rare occasion in which the first three picks of a draft came from the same university and not from a traditional "big 3" college basketball program (Yonsei, Korea and Chung-Ang).

 The 2017-18 season was Doo's breakthrough season as he averaged 16.45 points and 3.8 assists.
 DB topped the league table and reached the play-off finals but lost to Seoul SK Knights.
 Doo won the KBL Most Valuable Player Award and was voted into the Best 5.
 Despite his stellar performances during the season, he was controversially cut from the final squads for both the William Jones Cup and 2018 Asian Games.